 Photo by Thirdman (Pexels)

 Customer communication is about how you interact with and stay in touch with your customers.
-Effective communication ensures that you provide the best possible experience to users by engaging them through relevant channels or touch points.
+Effective communication makes you provide the best possible experience to users by engaging them using relevant channels, tools, and touchpoints.

-For a SaaS company, this could mean emailing out updates on new features, onboarding new users with a product walkthrough, or offering customer support over the phone.
+For a SaaS company, this could mean emailing out announcements on new features, onboarding new users with a product walkthrough, or offering customer support over the phone.

 Why is customer communication important in SaaS?

-When customer communication is done right it can yield some great outcomes for your business.
+When customer communication is done right, it adds to the overall customer experience, which can have a positive effect on your business.
 Here are some of them.

 Greater customer success

 Your customers choose your product because they believe it can help them be successful in their jobs-to-be-done.
-You can use communication to make their work even easier.
+Your job is to communicate with users to help them make their work even easier.
 Training materials, tutorials, webinars, and online workshops can all help them succeed in their business.

 Higher customer retention

 Effective customer communication can positively impact your ability to retain users.
-Why?
-Because positive experiences produce happy customers, and happy customers stay where they are.
+Positive experiences produce happy customers, and happy customers stay where they are.